Jesmv/martian-robots/README.md

 * Docker

 ## Run the exercise
-To build and run the program, change to directory: (dotnet restore para compilar todo en martianrobots)
+To build and run the program, first restore the project
 ```
-\MartianRobots\Robots
+cd Robots
+dotnet restore
 ```
-Execute the command:
+Execute the run command:
 ```
-dotnet run
+dotnet run --project Robots INPUT_FILE
 ```

 ## Run with docker